Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 Mountain Biking at Mount Snow is a great way to get outside with your teens, and the Green Mountains are a beautiful backdrop for all kinds of adventures, whether you crave a shot of adrenaline, or just want to enjoy the ride.

-Want to read more about beautiful places to explore in Vermont?
-Check out these posts.
+Want to read more about all the fun adventures you can have in Vermont?
+Check out these posts:

 We’d like to extend our gratitude to Mount Snow, who provided us with complimentary lift passes and equipment rentals so we could write this post, but as always, our opinions are entirely our own.